ingram-projects/animxyz/docs/content/sections/active-classes.md

           </XyzTransitionGroup>
 ---

-AnimXYZ animates elements in and out when activated by their respective classes. `.xyz-in` animates elements **from** the values set by XYZ utilities and variables, while `.xyz-out` animates elements **to** those values.
+AnimXYZ animates elements in and out when activated by their respective classes: `.xyz-in` animates elements **from** the values set by XYZ utilities and variables, while `.xyz-out` animates elements **to** those values.

 For example an element with `.xyz-in` and `xyz="fade"` will fade from 0 to its natural opacity, while `.xyz-out` will fade it from its natural opacity to 0.